openFuelCell2/openFuelCell2.github.io/docs/README.md

 ---

 The source code was developed from a previous open-source repository [openFuelCell](http://openfuelcell.sourceforge.net/).
 It was also inspired from the standard solver "reactingTwoPhaseEulerFoam" in OpenFOAM.
 The solver can be used to consider the coupled problem with multi-region and multi-physics issues, including single and two phase flows, multiple species components, charger transfer, and electrochemical reactions in different regions.
-More applications will be available in the future.
+More applications and solvers will be available in the future.

+## How to run your own simulations

+---

+For the installation of the openFuelCell2 libraries see [installation guide](installation/README.md) and for running the tutorial cases [tutorial guide](tutorials/README.md).

 ## How to use